BestTimesToVisit.com Logo

 STM Metro

-Cost:$3.75 CAD for a single ride, with daily, weekly, and monthly passes available offering better value for longer stays.
-A 3-day pass is $21.25 CAD.
+Cost:$3.75 CAD for a single fare, with daily, weekly, and monthly passes available.
+A 10-trip pass is a good value for moderate use.

 Tip:Download the 'Chrono' app for real-time schedules and route planning.
-Avoid rush hour (7:30-9:30 AM and 4:30-6:30 PM on weekdays) if you prefer a less crowded experience.
-Always stand to the right on escalators to let faster walkers pass – a common courtesy in Quebec.
+Avoid rush hour (7:30-9:30 AM and 4:30-6:30 PM on weekdays) if you dislike crowds.
+Be mindful of 'Montrealers' who often move quickly; let them pass if you're lingering near the doors.

-The STM bus network complements the metro, reaching areas not directly served by the subway.
-Buses are useful for shorter hops within a neighborhood or for accessing specific attractions like the Biodome or Olympic Park.
+The bus network complements the Metro, reaching areas not directly served by the subway.
+It's useful for shorter hops or when the Metro route isn't direct.

 Taxis and Ride-Sharing (Uber/Eva)

-Cost:Taxis start with a base fare of around $3.50 CAD, with per-kilometer charges.
-Ride-sharing prices vary by demand but are often competitive.
-Expect to pay $20-40 CAD for rides within the city center.
+Cost:Taxis start at around $3.50 CAD with per-kilometer charges.
+Uber/Eva prices vary by demand but are often competitive with taxis.

 Walking

-Montreal is a surprisingly walkable city, especially in its distinct neighborhoods like Old Montreal, the Plateau, and Mile End.
-Exploring on foot allows you to discover hidden gems, charming cafes, and unique street art.
+Montreal is a very walkable city, especially in its distinct neighborhoods like Old Montreal, the Plateau Mont-Royal, and downtown.
+It's the best way to soak in the atmosphere and discover hidden gems.

 Cost:Free!